-Take advantage of career services: At the American College of Healthcare, the career services department is here to help you get a job.
+Take advantage of career services: At the American College of Healthcare and Technology, the career services department is here to help you get a job.
 They have many services that students should take advantage of.
 We offer mock interviews, resume rewriting, and we match you with a site where you can excel.
 Working alongside career services will give any student the best chance for them to succeed in getting the job in the career field they have always wanted.

 Get to know the place before the interview: Getting to know the place you may be working.
 Getting the job is important but making sure it is a place where you will succeed as well.
 Also knowing about the place will impress the interviewer and show them that you aren’t just there for a job, that you did your research.
 You want to stand out as much as possible, and showing that you went above and beyond in researching the place will help that.

 Be on time, and prepared: Getting the interview is important, but being on time and showing up is just as important.
 Before a big interview show up early with your resume, cover letter and a positive attitude.
 Arriving early will lead to less stress and making sure that everything is prepared before you start so you can focus solely on impressing in the interview.

 For any additional information, visit us online at www.ach.edu or call us at (951) 729-5320 or (323) 585-9000

 American College of Healthcare and Technology has two convenient locations.

 Our Huntington Park offers the following programs: Medical Assistant, Medical Billing & Coding, Veterinary Assistant, and Massage Therapy & Physical Therapy Aide.